 Sorry, we do not accept vases or plants from consumers.
 As a nonprofit farm we have to maintain efficiencies by sticking to just the vases and plants we have carefully planned to use.

 Note: The Farm is a 501c3 charitable organization, so your flower donations may be tax deductible.

 Flowers bring a deep sense of solace and joy.
 Flowers are healing.
 Giving someone a bouquet acknowledges their worth.
 It says, “You matter.
 You deserve beauty.
 You are cared for.”

-What Cheer Flower Farm is a 501c3 nonprofit founded in 2017 with the purpose of growing, rescuing and giving flowers away to those in need, as well as providing job training for Rhode Island’s booming farming and floristry industries.
+What Cheer Flower Farm is a 501c3 nonprofit founded in 2017 with the purpose of growing, rescuing and giving flowers away to those in need, lifting spirits by sharing the beauty of flowers and providing training in growing and floristry.

 What Cheer Flower Farm founded by three Rhode Islanders

 Initial funds to purchase land secured from private donors